pia-foss/tunnel-apple/README.md

 both in the main app and the tunnel extension target.

-If you want to connect to your own server, modify the file `Demo/BasicTunnel-iOS/ViewController.swift` and set at least the following:
+In order to test connection to your own server rather than a PIA server, modify the file `Demo/BasicTunnel-[iOS|macOS]/ViewController.swift` and make sure to:

+- Replace `.pia` with `.vanilla` in `builder.endpointProtocols`.
+- Set `builder.handshake` to `.custom`.
-Change `builder.endpointProtocols` and change `.pia` to `.vanilla`.
-Set `builder.handshake` to `.custom`, and `builder.ca` to contain the PEM formatted certificate of your VPN server's CA, e.g.:
+- Set `builder.ca` to the PEM formatted certificate of your VPN server's CA.

+Example:

+    builder.endpointProtocols = [PIATunnelProvider.EndpointProtocol(.udp, 1194, .vanilla)]
+    builder.handshake = .custom
     builder.ca = """
     -----BEGIN CERTIFICATE-----
     MIIFJDCC...